Hazaaa/Youtube-To-Mp3-Winforms/README.md

  - Make UI a little bit modern.
  - <del>Fix displaying errors correctly.</del>
  - <del>Fix progress bar update.</del>
+ - Add option to just download video.
+ - Fix: If name of video has white spaces error occures.

 ## Want to help?
 Have you found a bug?
 Or you just want to help and contribute?